Its Only A Movie UK

 The Home Video Boom of the Early 80s

-Video Nasties The Home Video Boom saw the mass import of a new breed of horror film, sick and disturbing video material known as Video Nasties.
+The Home Video Boom saw the mass import of a new breed of horror film, sick and disturbing video material known as Video Nasties.
 Here’s where it all began!
-When the Conservative party came into power It was seen by many as a case of the rich get richer and the poor get […]
+In the beginning there was no enforced film classification system like they had at the cinema.
+The industry had just started and no real regulations were […]

 DPP_72_video_nasties

-Video Nasties In total, 72 video nasties appeared on the main DPP list at one time or another, but only 39 films were prosecuted under the Obscene Publications Act (OPA), Dealers could be fined or jailed and the film itself would be declared obscene if the prosecution was successful, meaning it could not be distributed […]
+Exploring the DPP List of 72 video nasties.
+Although there were a total of 72 films on the list at one time or another, only 39 films were prosecuted under the Obscene Publications Act (OPA), Dealers could be fined or jailed and the film itself would be declared obscene if the prosecution was successful, meaning […]

 video_nasties_media_frenzy